ElizaCalmau/module-js-15-coffeshop/Readme.md

 ## Features of program development ##
 Products are creating dynamicly from array of products;
 You can change quantity of products in your cart.
-You can see quantity in stock in console.
-If quantity less than 0 the item will be remover from cart;
+If you wil push in button 'ADD TO CART' product will be added into your cart and will be changed quantity in stock; You can use this button single time to add item in card, if you want to change a quantity of products in your cart you can use buttons "<" and ">" right in cart.
+If quantity less than 1 the item will be removed from your cart;